WE'RE OPEN FOR ALL CARE

 3. Been in close contact with an ill confirmed case of COVID-19

 PLEASE READ BEFORE COMING TO THE OFFICE

-- Answer our calls or texts - we are pre-screening all patients to ensure we don't miss COVID symptoms.
-If sick we ask you switch to telemedicine or a phone visit and if you absolutely need to be seen, we'll quickly examine you curbside.
+- Answer our calls and read our texts - we are pre-screening all patients to ensure we don't miss COVID symptoms.
+If sick we ask you switch to telemedicine or a phone visit.

 - DON'T come into the clinic sick.